| Though Eowyn could not eat,

 "To find her killer and bring him to justice."
 He sighed.

-the guests." said Eowyn.
+the guests," said Eowyn.

-leading a familiar horse from the stables.
+a groom leading a familiar horse from the stables.
+"It looks

-I have been thinking that perhaps Haldir could help Lord Fingolfin
+he said.
+"I have been thinking that perhaps Haldir could

 "Yes," said Eowyn, "that is a good idea, though

-I with Lord Fingolfin."
+Haldir, and I with Lord Fingolfin."

 "It might well be more sensible, meleth nín,"